MCUxDaredevil/MCUxDaredevil/README.md

 <br>
 <br>
-PS: This profile is yet to be complete :)
+PS: This profile is yet to be complete so please refresh if something is missing :)